 Carmel Hourigan is the artist and driving force behind Seaberry Studio.
 She has spent a lifetime painting, creating, and capturing the energy of the natural world.
 Living and working on the Mornington Peninsula provides endless reference and inspiration for new work.

 Seaberry Studio is committed to working towards environmentally friendly art practices and ensuring all materials used are sustainable where possible.

-My art education was at Swinburne University, Prahran, where I met my husband.
+My art education was at Swinburne University, Prahran, where I met my husband, Michael.
 A teaching qualification was obtained at Melbourne State College, now part of Melbourne University.